leggedrobotics/ocs2/ocs2_anymal_docker/README.md

 3. Launching a container.
 4. Creating and using a Catkin workspace.

+There is also the option to pull pre-built images directly from our internal Docker hosting service [Harbor](https://registry.leggedrobotics.com/).
+Instructions for using harbor are presented [below](##5.Using Harbor).

 ## 1. Dependencies

 The `bin/install.sh` script has been provided as easy means for installing docker.